- Location: Louisiana

 The examiner will ask you to spend more time practicing your driving skills before retaking the exam at a later date.

-If you're visiting and have a valid driver's license from another country, you may drive within the state for up to 90 days.
+If you're visiting and have a valid driver's license from another country, you may drive within the state for a short time.

 How to Apply as a Non-Citizen